Information for Universities

 Impact of the coronavirus pandemic

-For both closures, we undertook a program of distance learning and delivered the A Level, pre-U and IB courses via video link using the Microsoft Teams platform.
+For both closures, we undertook a program of distance learning and delivered the A Level and Pre-U courses via video link using the Microsoft Teams platform.
 Students were able to join these lessons via their own devices.
 Most of our students were able to successfully access their learning via this platform but a small minority of them had problems with accessing this content and being able to engage with it.
 For students who struggled with this form of delivery, this is discussed in their individual references.

 How we set predicted grades